git/git.github.io/rev_news/drafts/edition-47.md

 find various forms of `<commitish>` in commit messages, then normalize & match them..."

-Buy Nguyen replied to that by suggesting we use email style trailers like `In-Reply-To: ...` or even `Fixes: ...` to refer to related commits, which could make sense as we already use [`Signed-off-by: User <email>` trailers](https://github.com/git/git/blob/master/Documentation/SubmittingPatches#L306-L347)
+Duy Nguyen replied to that by suggesting we use email style trailers like `In-Reply-To: ...` or even `Fixes: ...` to refer to related commits, which could make sense as we already use [`Signed-off-by: User <email>` trailers](https://github.com/git/git/blob/master/Documentation/SubmittingPatches#L306-L347)